IMAGE VIA LIZZYS ICE CREAM

-If FoMu is the king of vegan ice cream in Boston, J.P.
-Licks may be the emperor of ice cream – the regular kind.
-With 13 locations in the Boston area, you’re never far from a J.P.
+[FōMū] may be the king of vegan ice cream in Boston, but J.P.
+Licks is definitely next in line for the crown.
+With 15 locations in the Boston area, you’re never far from a J.P.
 Licks.
-In addition to a plethora of dairy-laden ice cream flavors, J.P.
-Licks also stocks non-dairy ice cream made with soy and coconut bases.
-Flavors rotate, so check back often for seasonal specialties.
+In addition to a plethora of dairy-laden ice cream flavors, this spot also stocks non-dairy ice cream made with soy and coconut bases.
+Flavors rotate, so check back often for seasonal specialties!

 While most of Lizzy’s offerings are homemade and contain dairy, the Harvard Square and Waltham scoop shop also outsources vegan offerings.
 Lizzy’s serves Tofutti, a popular dairy-free brand, for those wishing to avoid dairy while indulging.
 Try the coffee or dark chocolate the next time we have a wicked scorcha'.